thenumbernine/GalacticRotationCurves_2021Ludwig/README.md

 ![](Fig__4b_NGC_1560_normalized_rotation_curve.svg)

-This should be reproducable once the norm mass density and grav pot are done -- then just substitute both into Abel's equation (might not be the same as those provided in eqn 5.2) and ... viola?
+This should be reproducable once the norm mass density and grav pot are done -- then just substitute both into Abel's equation (might not be the same as those provided in eqn 5.2) and ... voila?

 CHECK:	Fig 5a: NGC 1560 galactic width.